National Solar Observatory

-The National Solar Observatory (NSO) is a United States federally funded research and development center to advance the knowledge of the physics of the Sun.
-NSO studies the Sun both as an astronomical object and as the dominant external influence on Earth.
+The National Solar Observatory (NSO) is a United States federally funded research and development center for solar physics headquartered in Boulder, Colorado.
+It was founded in 1984 and is operated by the Association of Universities for Research in Astronomy.

-NSO is headquartered in Boulder and operates facilities at a number of locations – at the 4-meter Daniel K. Inouye Solar Telescope in the Haleakala Observatory on the island of Maui, at Sacramento Peak near Sunspot in New Mexico, and six sites around the world for the Global Oscillations Network Group one of which is shared with the Synoptic Optical Long-term Investigations of the Sun.
+NSO manages several ground-based solar telescopes and observatories including the 4-meter Daniel K. Inouye Solar Telescope at the Haleakala Observatory; the Sunspot Solar Observatory near Sunspot, New Mexico; and six sites around the world for the Global Oscillations Network Group, one of which is shared with the Synoptic Optical Long-term Investigations of the Sun.
 NSO also operates the NSO Integrated Synoptic Program (NISP), which combines and coordinates synoptic solar observations for research and space weather applications.

-NSO provides its observations to the scientific community.
-It operates facilities, develops advanced instrumentation both in-house and through partnerships, conducts solar research, and carries out educational and public outreach.

 Visiting the observatories

-The National Solar Observatory HQ is located on the campus of the University of Colorado, Boulder.
+The National Solar Observatory Headquarters is located on the campus of the University of Colorado Boulder.
 It also has some staff on Maui, and Sacramento Peak.